Cellular, LoRa, and Wi-Fi: Introducing the Next Generation of Notecards

 notehub proxy for web requests

-Once the device is in continuous mode and the proxy Route is created, use web.get, web.put, web.post, or web.delete in accordance with the requirements of the final endpoint.
+With these steps complete, you can now use the web.get, web.put, web.post, and web.delete requests in accordance with the requirements of the remote endpoint.

-For example, the Route shown above creates a proxy to a GET request to the weather endpoint of the OpenWeatherMap API .
-The route argument corresponds to the Route Alias specified when the proxy Route is created.
+The Route shown above creates a proxy to a GET request to a weather endpoint of the OpenWeatherMap API .
+The route argument corresponds to the Alias specified when the proxy Route is created.

 {